Joxit/docker-registry-ui/examples/issue-20/README.md

 # Example for issue #20 (HTTPS supports)

 This example will override the original nginx conf with one supporting HTTPS.
-You will need to rewrite all the project configuration (replaces `proxy_pass` with our value).
+You will need to rewrite all the project configuration (replaces `proxy_pass` with your own value, in this example `http://registry:5000` is fine).

 Generating a self signed certificate: